Cyaba/AI-Customization-Project/README.md

 ## Steps
 - Define Objectives: Determine how MiniX should greet users, confirm names, and interact empathetically.
 - Establish Interaction Rules: Decide how MiniX handles different log types, confirms inputs, and assures data privacy.
+- Collect Sample Interactions: Use real-world scenarios like security logs or network errors to create test conversations.
 - Use Text Cortex: Generate and refine prompts and responses to ensure the AI communicates clearly, confidently, and empathetically.
 - Test Conversations: Simulate user interactions to verify MiniX asks for context, confirms inputs, and provides concise summaries.
 - Iterate and Improve: Adjust prompts and rules based on test results to ensure clarity, empathy, and precision.